dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 ### Discriminated unions & pattern matching ###
 Discriminated unions is a concise and type-safe way to model sum types.
 Its combination with pattern matching does give a look of a DSL in processing data.
+Along the line of DUs, [active patterns](http://msdn.microsoft.com/en-us/library/dd233248.aspx) is also a cool feature for DSLing.
+Active patterns give different *views* on the same data, which may be helpful if you implement DSLs on top of C# assemblies.

 ```fsharp
 /// (from Chapter3/Account.Scala.fs)
 type Status = Open | Closed